shadowK0mb0/mathFinalProject/README.md

 # mathFinalProject
-reddit analysis
+Reddit Analysis of the best time to post on reddit to maximize upvotes on r/Jokes.
-read calc proj.docx and interactivityWriteup.docx for some explanation!
+Read calc proj.docx and interactivityWriteup.docx for further explanation!